pagkly/Zed/Investopedia3/Value Line Composite Index.md

 Value Line Composite Index
 ## What Is Value Line Composite Index?

-The Value Line Composite Index is a stock index containing approximately 1,700 companies from the [NYSE](https://www.investopedia.com/terms/n/nyse.asp), [American Stock Exchange](https://www.investopedia.com/terms/a/amex.asp), Nasdaq, Toronto, and over-the-counter markets.1 The Value Line Composite Index has two forms: The Value Line Geometric Composite Index (the original equally weighted index) and the Value Line Arithmetic Composite Index (an index which mirrors changes if a portfolio held equal amounts of stock.)
-These indexes are typically published in the [Value Line Investment Survey](https://www.investopedia.com/articles/stocks/12/value-line-investment-survey.asp), created by Arnold Bernhard, the founder, and CEO of Value Line Inc.23
+The Value Line Composite Index is a stock index containing approximately 1,700 companies from the [[NYSE]](https://www.investopedia.com/terms/n/nyse.asp), [[American Stock Exchange]](https://www.investopedia.com/terms/a/amex.asp), Nasdaq, Toronto, and over-the-counter markets.1 The Value Line Composite Index has two forms: The Value Line Geometric Composite Index (the original equally weighted index) and the Value Line Arithmetic Composite Index (an index which mirrors changes if a portfolio held equal amounts of stock.)
+These indexes are typically published in the [[Value Line Investment Survey]](https://www.investopedia.com/articles/stocks/12/value-line-investment-survey.asp), created by Arnold Bernhard, the founder, and CEO of Value Line Inc.23

 ### Key Takeaways